hotdoy/grav-theme-hotdoy/README.md

 > **WARNING!
 Update 1.4.0** : Big changes for all modular pages.
 You will need to re-save ALL modular after the update.
-For the new margin and padding system, check the "options" tab in any modular.
+Check the "options" tab in any modular to access the new modular theme options.

+> **What's next?**: Nothing specific.
+I will probably just clean and maintain existing stuff for a week or two. ```grid``` and ```grid-item``` might receive some love since they where mostly ignored in the 1.4 patch.
+I have plans for some kind of modular sliders but nothing specific for now.
+Holiday vacations are comming in fast!

 **You can [send me money](https://www.paypal.me/hotdoy) if you want to.**